fsalehpour/trip-sorter/README.md

 # trip-sorter

-Sorting a stack of boarding cards, based on Eueler path and circuit algorithms.
+Sorting a stack of boarding cards, based on Eulerian path and circuit algorithms.

 ## Requirements

 - PHP 7.1 or better.
 - PHPUnit if you are going to run the tests.

+## Assumptions

+We assume that none of the cities is a non-reachable city.

 ## Install